LUXXELIVING

 Monday, August 18, 2025

-Day 1: Opening Serve - US Open Fan Week Begins with Energy and Anticipation 🎾
+Opening Serve - US Open Fan Week Kicks Off with Energy and Anticipation 🎾

-The gates of the USTA Billie Jean King National Tennis Center swung open today to welcome fans from across the world for Day 1 of Fan Week at the US Open.
-With free grounds access, practice sessions on every court, and special activities across the venue, opening day set the stage for a week that blends world-class tennis with the festival-like energy of New York City.
+The doors to the USTA Billie Jean King National Tennis Center opened today to greet the fans from all over the world for Day 1 of Fan Week at the US Open.
+With free grounds admission, practice sessions on all courts, and special events throughout the venue, opening day sets the tone for a week that takes the best of both worlds: world-class tennis and the spirit of New York City.

 Players in Action